Everything you need to know about buying your own health insurance (but didn’t know to ask)

 Health Care-Sharing Ministries are organizations in the United States in which health care costs are shared among members who have common ethical or religious beliefs.
 While HCSMs may offer affordable coverage, they are not real health insurance.
 They are not regulated by the Department of Insurance, and do not guarantee essential health benefits or coverage for pre-existing conditions and may have limitations on what they will cover.
 Which means they can deny you coverage or drop you off the plan if you get sick or hurt, or deny covering you for anything related to a past medical condition.
 They often have fixed annual limits on how much they will pay, leaving you on the hook if you have a big hospital bill.
 They also do not have partnerships with doctors and hospitals, so you are on your own to negotiate healthcare costs.
 Many doctors and facilities do not accept these plans for this reason.

 ACA-compliant coverage refers to health plans that offer benefits for a broad-range of healthcare services that meet the requirements established by the Affordable Care Act, which is also known as ObamaCare.

 Major health insurance companies, like Friday Health Plans, offer ACA-compliant coverage.
 ACA-compliant coverage covers pre-existing conditions and guarantees access to essential health benefits like free annual wellness exams and preventive medications.
 There are also out-of-pocket maximums, which limits the amount you will spend in one year on medical expenses.
-Considering one night in a Colorado hospital averages about $10,000, quality health insurance can save you from bankruptcy after a serious accident or illness.
+Quality health insurance can save you from bankruptcy after a serious accident or illness.